-"The enemy's extensive intrenchments were occupied by a large force, but the numbers are not stated.
-The troops are represented to have consisted of several of the Rajah of Bhurtpoor's battalions, and the remaining infantry of Holcar.
+The enemy's extensive intrenchments were occupied by a large force, but the numbers are not stated.
+The troops are represented to have consisted of several of the Rajah of Bhurtpoor's battalions, and the remaining infantry of

+Holcar.

-\ This number comprises only the storming party.
+This number comprises only the storming party.
 See Note to Deeg.

-\ The Bombay division, consisting of four battalions of sepoys, H.M's.
+The Bombay division, consisting of four battalions of sepoys, H.M's.
 86th regiment, eight companies of the 65th, with a troop of Bombay cavalry, and 500 irregular horse, had now joined Lord Lake's force before Bhurtpoor.

-\ Sir David Ochterlony had a force of near 20,000 men, including three European regiments.
-He divided this force into four brightness with two of which he managed to Muckwannoor. into four brigades, with two of which he marched to Muckwanpoor.
+Sir David Ochterlony had a force of near 20,000 men, including three European regiments.
+He divided this force into four brigades, with two of which he marched to Muckwanpoor.